 - Check here and make sure the Intel NUC you want to use supports your desired number of displays.

 - Install the Intel Graphics Control Panel app here, as you will need to use this to configure your multiple displays.

-For something more industrial, and for support for 4 to 24 displays, we recommend iBase PCs.
-You can see their digital signage media players (PCs) here.
-With iBase we recommend getting support from their sales and support teams more directly.
+2.1 For something more industrial, and for support for 4 to 24 displays, we recommend an iBase PC, or iBase Digital Signage Player, which you can find here.
+With iBase, we recommend getting support from their sales and support teams more directly.

-For media walls of 24 or more displays, or those who wish to have a more customized setup, we recommend a custom built Windows PC with an AMD's FirePro or Nvidia's Quadro graphics cards, such as AMD FirePro w4100 or Nvidia Quadro P600 or above.
+3.1 For a video wall of even more displays than 24, or those who wish to have a more customized setup, we would recommend a custom built Windows PC with AMD or Nvidia multiple display graphics cards.

 If you have any additional questions on how to set up a video wall, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.